 Concerned by Dark Circles Under Eyes?
 Call Us Today On 3350 5447 For A FREE Consultation.

 What Causes Bags Under eyes

 Eye bags are either ‘present all of the time’ or ‘temporary’.
 If the puffy eyes are present all of the time, the cause is from changes to the muscles and ligaments under the eye and under-eye fat herniation.
 Temporary ‘puffy eyes’ can be settled.
-There is a broad range of environmental factors that result in an accumulation of fluid in tissues in the under-eye area.
+A broad range of environmental factors results in an accumulation of fluid in tissues in the under-eye area.

 The two can co-exist; that is, you can have bags under the eyes, made temporarily worse by swelling.
 So what can cause these two presentations, and how to get rid of puffy eyes?